 Consider state-funded section 529 plans for your college funding program

 A college education is one of the best investments you can make for your child's future.
 But the high cost of college may alarm you – especially if you've waited too long to begin saving.
-For example, a Coverdell Education Saving Account (formerly called the Education IRA), with its annual contribution limit of $2,000, won't offer much help if your child is already in high school.

 Section 529 plans allow individuals to invest in a predetermined pool of stock and bond investments.
 Most plans will require you to divide your investment according to a given asset allocation determined by your child's age.
 In general, the asset allocation will be more aggressive for younger children and less aggressive for children nearing college age.